fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 ```

 I encourage you to join me on these experiments, to try different combinations
-of crowdsales and to switch the order of the inheritance graph.
-We will learn
+of crowdsales and to play switching the order of the inheritance graph.
+We will
-more about the resulting code that Solidity compiles, we will improve our mental
+learn more about the resulting code that Solidity compiles, we will improve our
-picture of the execution stack, and we will practice writing the tests that
+mental picture of the execution stack, and we will practice writing the tests
-will fully cover all the possible paths.
+that will fully cover all the possible paths.
 If you have questions, you find
 errors on the implementations in OpenZeppelin, or you find an alternative
 implementation that will make it easier to develop crowdsales on top of our
 contracts, please
 [let us know by sending a message to the slack channel](https://slack.openzeppelin.org/).
 I am *elopio* in there.

+Thanks a lot to [Ale](https://github.com/ajsantander) and
+[Alejo](https://github.com/fiiiu), who worked on these new contracts and helped
+me to understand them. <3